JordanMartinez/purescript-jordans-reference/21-Hello-World/Readme.md

 # Hello World

-This folder will document everything necessary to create a simple "hello world" program in Purescript, along with tests.
-It will cover the following libraries:
+This folder will document everything necessary to create a simple console-based program in Purescript.
+It will explain:
+- The foundations of FP programming
+- The Prelude library (including Functor, Apply, Applicative, Bind, and Monad explanations)
+- A simple "Hello World" program
+- Local Mutable State vs Global Mutable State
+- How to handle Errors/Exceptions, the FP way
+- How to test code
+- How to benchmark / profile code
+- How to structure an application (putting it all together)

+In pursuing these goals, it will overview the following libraries:
+- Basic
     - Prelude
-- Quick Check
-- Quick spec
     - Effect
     - Console
+- Testing
+    - Quick Check
+    - Quick Spec
+- Benchmarking
+    - Benchotron

 ## Other Learning Resources

 Besides ths repo, we have a few choices in terms of understanding functional programming.

 Since Purescript is heavily inspired by and very similar to Haskell, most of these refer to Haskell learning resources.
 Note: these are not necessarily "either x or y or z" choices but could be "X supplemented by Y with a little bit of Z").

 | Action | Pros | Cons |
 | --- | --- | --- |